 I whisper in your ear, “Be my lungs, love.”

-I’m sorry but it had to be this way, my love
+I’m sorry, yet it had to be this way, my love.

-I felt that way too, yet the horror will pass
+I felt that way too, yet this horror will pass

 you say, “It was always you here close.”